pabloarak/PostList/README.md

-# Post List Web App in ReactJS and CSS Grid
+# Post List Web App in ReactJS with CSS Grid

 This web app uses the REST services of Node JS from [this project](https://github.com/pabloarak/PostListRESTAPI).